President and co-founder, Chinese medicine lecturer and clinical supervisor

 Angela is joint principal and co-founder of the college.
 She has been practising acupuncture since 1976.
 She originally studied at the college of traditional acupuncture where she later received an advanced qualification.
 She was a lecturer and clinical supervisor at that college from 1979 until 1987.
 She studied TCM and completed postgraduate clinical training in China at Nanjing college of TCM in 1989.
 She is also a herbalist and graduate of the college’s herb course.
 In 1988 she co-founded acupuncture training courses, a postgraduate course teaching TCM theory to five element acupuncturists.
 She practises qigong and is a qualified focusing teacher and is a master practitioner of neuro-linguistic programming.
 She is the author or co-author of five books: The principles of Chinese medicine (singing dragon), The acupuncture handbook (little brown books), 88 Chinese medicine secrets (how to books) and co-author of healing your emotions with John Hicks, and the textbook five element constitutional acupuncture (churchill livingstone, 2004) with John Hicks and Peter Mole.

-Joint principal, Chinese medicine lecturer, clinical supervisor
+Joint principal, Chinese medicine lecturer and clinical supervisor

 Jonathan’s original degree was in business studies before going on to study for a PGCE and was a teacher for 20 years.
 He is a lecturer in Chinese medicine, clinical supervisor, dissertation supervisor and personal tutor.
 He graduated from the college in 2007 and since becoming an acupuncturist he has completed a Master’s degree from Portsmouth university researching acupuncture and autism.
 He practises at the college and in Wokingham.
 He is chair of the the council of heads for acupuncture courses (CHAC) and a Board member of the British Acupuncture Accreditation Board (BAAB).

-Dean, Chinese medicine lecturer, clinical supervisior
+Dean, Chinese medicine lecturer and clinical supervisor

 Peter is the dean of the college and a member of the college’s executive committee.
 He has an MA in modern history from Oxford university.
 He graduated from the college of traditional acupuncture in 1978 and later received an advanced qualification.
 He lectured and was a clinical supervisor at the college of traditional acupuncture for eleven years.
 Peter is the author of acupuncture for body, mind and spirit, which is directed at patients and prospective students.
 He co-wrote five element constitutional acupuncture with Angela and John Hicks.
 He has lectured extensively in Europe, Israel and the U.S. He was a founding council member of the British acupuncture council.

-Programme leader for Chinese medicine, Chinese medicine lecturer
+Programme leader and lecturer for Chinese medicine

 Janice is programme leader for Chinese medicine.
 She has a BA in English and French from Lancaster university and a PGCE from Swansea university.
 After ten years in mainstream education (and working in adult education as a yoga teacher), she graduated from the college of traditional acupuncture in 1988.
 She then went on to complete the clinical integration course a few years later.
 She has been the president of the British acupuncture council (BAcC) and currently sits on the admissions committee.
 As a previous conference consultant to the BAcC, she now acts as an advisor.
 In 2013 she was made a fellow of the BAcC.
 Janice runs an acupuncture practice in Swindon, Wiltshire.